-English Church Architecture -
+English Church Architecture.

-ECCLESTON, St. Mary (SJ 413 627) (April 2006)
+ECCLESTON, St. Mary (SJ 413 627),

-(Bedrock: Triassic Sherwood Sandstone Group, Bunter Pebble Beds)
+(Bedrock: Triassic Sherwood Sandstone Group, Bunter Pebble Beds.)

-This is a large and rather severe building (shown left, from the southeast) by George Frederick Bodley (1827 - 1907), erected between 1897 and 1900 at the expense of the first Duke of Westminster, using what was probably sandstone from the pebble beds of lowest Triassic age from the duke’s nearby quarry at Waverton, some two and a half miles to the east-northeast.
-Bodley’s style is essentially Second Pointed, yet some of his elements derive from Perpendicular work, the arcade piers in particular.
-The church as a whole is more impressive internally, but even there one feels reluctant to agree with Pevsner that this is “one of Bodley’s finest churches” for its monumentality can equally be regarded as heaviness, an impression made stronger by the red-brown sandstone, the high and modest three-light aisle windows, and the barely penetrable stained glass by Burlison & Grylls.
+This is a large and rather severe building by George Frederick Bodley, erected between 1897 and 1900 at the expense of the first Duke of Westminster, using what was probably sandstone from the pebble beds of lowest Triassic age from the duke’s nearby quarry at Waverton, some two and a half miles to the east-northeast.
+Bodley’s style is essentially Second Pointed (Decorated) here, yet some of his elements derive from Perpendicular work, the arcade piers in particular, which led The Builder magazine to write:

-Inside the building, the heaviness of the structure is compensated for in some measure by the high sexpartite vaults covering the aisles, nave and chancel - especially the nave and chancel vault (shown left, at the point where it passes from the nave to the chancel) which rises from short corbel shafts above the arcades.
+Inside the building, the heaviness of the structure is compensated for in some measure by the high sexpartite vaults covering the aisles, nave and chancel - especially the nave and chancel vault (shown above right, at the point where it passes from the nave to the chancel) which rises from short corbel shafts above the arcades.
 The arcades spring from tall compound piers with semicircular shafts towards the openings.
 That this fine work is nevertheless unable to lift the building sufficiently is due to the dark sandstone and the poor natural lighting, which together appear to conspire to pull the roofs down again, so that while the visitor can admire Bodley’s handling of his structures, it is difficult to avoid feeling that the sum of the parts remains distinctly oppressive.